PROGRAMMING ASSISTANT (Canada Summer Jobs Position)

 Competencies

-- Communications: Interpersonal, public speaking and writing for social media
+- Communications: Interpersonal and public speaking

 - Organization: Track projects and measurable outcomes